2009 swine flu pandemic in Venezuela: May

 May 31: The third case confirmed, his mother was infected.

 June

 June 3: A new case confirmed, making it the fourth in the country.
 The infected person was a young man, who came from Brazil, detected on the Aeropuerto Internacional de Maiquetía Simón Bolívar.

 June 7: 8 new cases confirmed.
-They were from Colombia, Panamá, France and the United States.
+They were from Colombia, Panama, France and the United States.

 June 9: First case detected on Táchira State, coming from a 50-year-old woman, who had recently come from the United States.
 The number of cases rose to 14.

 June 10: 25 cases confirmed in total.
 Two girls from 4 and 11 years old are reported on the Vargas State.

 June 12: The number of cases rose to 37.
 5 of them are from Anzoátegui, 1 on Zulia, 1 on Aragua and another one on the Miranda State.